Partner with international digital platforms to bring India’s natural heritage to a global audience

 The National Programme on Technology Enhanced Learning (NPTEL) was initiated by seven Indian Institutes of Technology (Bombay, Delhi, Kanpur, Kharagpur, Madras, Guwahati and Roorkee) along with the Indian Institute of Science, Bangalore in 2003.
 NPTEL is one of India's biggest e-learning platforms.
 During the lockdown, NPTEL initiated a special lecture series to provide better exposure to college-going students on career options, research possibilities, latest technology or inspiring stories.

-In 2020, as a part of this series, we facilitated and enabled five sessions by experts from the field of wildlife and conservation on NPTEL.
+As a part of this series, we facilitated and enabled sessions by experts from the field of wildlife and conservation on NPTEL.
 The talks were live-streamed on YouTube, and students/participants asked questions on the chat window.
 All sessions are still available to watch on Youtube.
-Each of our webinars received an average viewership of 5.8K+ participants, 10-15 questions and more than 260 email subscriptions to BIRD COUNT INDIA newsletter.
-This initiative in ongoing and more webinars will be conducted in 2021.
+Each of our webinars received an average viewership of 5.8K+ participants.
+This is an ongoing initiative.

 June 2020: , Dr Suhel Quadar, NCF